condense9/hark-lang/README.md

 passing data around between Python functions.
 Concurrency supported.
 Execution tracing built-in.

-These things are important to Teal:
-- really fast development with easy local testing, and no coupling between application and infrastructure.
-- cheap deployments, because everything is serverless and there is no orchestrator to run idle.
-- built-in tracing/profiling, so it's easy to know what's happening in your workflows.
+Key features:
+- Very little infrastructure, for applications of any complexity.
+The Teal runtime shares 4 Lambda functions and stores execution state in a DynamoDB table.
+- Minimal wasted server time.
+When your code is waiting for another thread to finish, the Lambda is completely stopped.
+- Simple mental models.
+Teal programs can be traced, profiled, and the code can be reviewed just like any other language.
+Want to see where your Python function is being used?
+Just grep your codebase.
+- Local testing is first-class.
+Teal programs can be run locally, so you can test your entire workflow before deployment.

-Teal functions run natively on AWS Lambda and can be suspended to wait until other functions finish.
-Execution data is stored in DynamoDB.
+Teal runs locally or on AWS Lambda.
+Teal threads can be suspended while another thread finishes.
+Execution data is stored in memory or in a DynamoDB table.

 ![Concurrency](doc/functions.png)